-Given the alarming and intricate nature of Malaysian workplace accidents, safety management in emergencies has generated significant concerns.
-The recent safety records in the construction industry have also raised substantial concerns for the government regarding these accidents (DOSH, 2020).
+Given the alarming and complex nature of workplace accidents in Malaysia, safety management in emergencies has generated significant concerns.
+The recent safety records in the construction industry have also raised substantial concerns for the government regarding these accidents (Department of Occupational Safety and Health, 2020).
 These accidents can be directly ascribed to unsafe design and site practices.
 Hence, several industrial safety management-based studies have begun to explore Industrial Revolution (IR) 4.0 and intelligent technologies.
 These technologies are essential for disaster management and safety protocols within hazardous industries, such as the construction sector (Maskuriy et al., 2019).

-Certain studies have demonstrated the practical functionality of IR 4.0 technology in enhancing construction-related safety management practices (Azmy and Moh Zain, 2016).
-These studies have explored numerous smart technology types, including smart equipment, cities, and factories.
+Certain studies have demonstrated the practical functionality of IR 4.0 technology in enhancing construction-related safety management practices (Azmy and Zain, 2016).
+These studies have explored numerous smart technology types, including smart equipment, cities and factories.
 Therefore, modern IR 4.0 technology based on advanced smart technology has emerged as a prevailing smart system trend extending beyond the Internet of Things (IoT) connection.
-This trend can generate Improved information exchange, data management, and communication processes by integrating IoT and Internet of Services for their cyber-physical system capabilities (Maskuriy et al., 2019).
+This trend can facilitate improved information exchange, data management, and communication processes by integrating IoT and the Internet of Services for their cyber-physical system capabilities (Maskuriy et al., 2019).

-Various factors can affect the IR 4.0 technology adoption for construction safety performances, such as robust cybersecurity measures and emergent technologies [augmented reality (AR), virtual reality (VR), artificial intelligence (AI), big data analytics, and simulation] (Azmy and Moh Zain, 2016).
-Considering that IR 4.0 technology can monitor, predict, and ascertain alert necessity, users are offered an early warning to react (Costa et al., 2020a; Jeelani et al., 2021).
+Various factors can affect the adoption of IR 4.0 technology for construction safety performance, such as robust cybersecurity measures and emerging technologies (augmented reality [AR], virtual reality [VR], artificial intelligence [AI], big data analytics, and simulation) (Azmy and Zain, 2016).
+Considering that IR 4.0 technology can monitor, predict and ascertain alert necessity, users are offered an early warning to react (Costa et al., 2020; Jeelani et al., 2021).
 Nevertheless, several challenges in widely disseminating actionable detection and warnings are highlighted in the construction sector.
 These constraints indicate that IR 4.0 technology should be adopted to activate a smart mechanism for on-site safety management.

-The success rate of the transition to more intelligent systems is directly correlated with IR 4.0 technology.
+The success rate of transitioning to more intelligent systems is directly correlated with IR 4.0 technology.
 Among all the sectors using IR 4.0 technology, the construction industry can benefit from this transformation (Alaloul et al., 2020).
 This observation suggests investigating the correlation between key elements with requirements and IR 4.0 technology for smart emergency detection in construction site safety.
 Significant progress has also been made in technology and safety regulations.
 Nonetheless, the construction sector still experiences formidable challenges regarding the persistent occurrence and escalation of on-site accidents.

 The diverse and dynamic surroundings of construction sites present the interaction of several trades and activities.
 This process poses unique safety management challenges.
-Numerous studies have revealed that human error is a significant cause of fatal occupational accidents, which is often exacerbated by the inherently risky conditions of these workplaces (Lehtola et al., 2008; Fugas et al., 2012).
+Numerous studies have revealed that human error is a significant cause of fatal occupational accidents, which is often exacerbated by the inherently risky conditions of these workplaces (Lehtola et al., 2008; Fugas, Silva and Meliá, 2012).
 This limitation highlights the urgent need for innovative solutions to address human and systemic factors.

-In the year 2019, the Department of Health and Safety revealed that fatal accidents and deaths occurred at 2.20 per 100,000 workers in the Malaysian construction industry.
+In 2019, the Department of Safety and Health (2020) revealed that fatal accidents and deaths occurred at 2.20 per 100,000 workers in the Malaysian construction industry.
 The report denoted that a high rate necessitated the development of creative solutions.
 Hence, improved safety management on the construction site should be achieved by clearly identifying the key elements and requirements for smart emergency detection (Ahmed, 2019).
-These detection systems should effectively be enhanced using IR 4.0 technology for two primary objectives: (i) bridging the existing research gap for smart emergency detection and (ii) significantly contributing to enhanced safety management practices in the construction industry.
+These detection systems should effectively be enhanced using IR 4.0 technology for two primary objectives: (1) bridging the existing research gap for smart emergency detection and (2) significantly contributing to enhanced safety management practices in the construction industry.